Yammer and Office 365 Groups

 Q: What kinds of Yammer groups can be Office 365 connected Yammer groups?

-A: To start with, only private and public internal groups.
+A: Currently, only private and public internal groups can be connected groups.
 External groups and private-unlisted groups will be included in a later wave.

 Q: Can I make my Office 365 connected Yammer group private and not list it in the Group Directory (secret)?